jawordpressorg/design-handbook/design/workflows/weekly-gutenberg-design-triage.md

-# Weekly Gutenberg design triage
+# Weekly design triage: how to facilitate

 **How to run a weekly Gutenberg design triage session.** The weekly triage sessions are run in Slack every Tuesday 17:00 UTC.
 The goal is to triage issues in the `WordPress/Gutenberg` repo on GitHub that have the label `Needs Design Feedback`.